pipitone/qmed-computes/data-wrangling.md

 ---
 layout: page
 title: Data Wrangling
-subtitle: Using R and dplyr to get your data in order
+subtitle: Using R and the dplyr package to get your data in order
 icon: fa-crop
 order: 4
 ---